The Westchester Buddhist Center’s Seventh Annual Retreat

 WBC maintains a policy of making our programs affordable to all.
 Retreat scholarships are available to those with limited income.
 For more information on how to apply click here.

 Days will consist of alternating periods of sitting and walking meditation; guided meditations, short dharma talks, readings focused on the techniques, and interviews with the teachers.
 The first half of the program will be held in silence until the closing bell in the evening; thereafter in silence until lunch-time.
 Meals will be served buffet-style and will be primarily vegetarian.

-The retreat will be led by John Baker, Jane Kolleeny and Derek Kolleeny, all of whom are experienced dharma teachers, authorized by Chögyam Trungpa Rinpoche in the Kagyu-Nyingma traditions of Tibetan Buddhism (see bios here).
-As students of Chögyam Trungpa Rinpoche, John, Jane and Derek emphasize experiential Buddhism, which develops as meditation practice deepens, both on the meditation cushion and in one’s daily life.
+The retreat will be led by John Baker, Jane Kolleeny, Gene Bobker, and Derek Kolleeny, all of whom are experienced dharma teachers, authorized by Chögyam Trungpa Rinpoche in the Kagyu-Nyingma traditions of Tibetan Buddhism (see the Westchester Buddhist Center website for bios).
+As students of Chögyam Trungpa Rinpoche, John, Jane, Gene, and Derek emphasize experiential Buddhism, which develops as meditation practice deepens, both on the meditation cushion and in one’s daily life.